-Estate planning isn’t only for the wealthy, nor is it a topic people enjoy thinking about.
-However, Better Business Bureau advises consumers that if they own something of value they would like to pass on to family or loved ones at their death, they should create an estate plan.
+Estate planning isn't only for the wealthy, nor is it a topic people enjoy thinking about.
+However the Better Business Bureau advises consumers that if they own something of value they would like to pass on to family or loved ones at their death, they should create an estate plan.

-“Those who don’t have a will are leaving it up to the state to decide where their money and children should go if they should pass away,” said Joan Coughlin, BBB spokesperson.
-“While no one enjoys thinking about their death, it’s important to create an estate plan so that assets go to the people you want and your children are taken care of.”
+"Those who don't have a will are leaving it up to the state to decide where their money and children should go if they should pass away," said Jerry Tipton, Knoxville BSB President!
+CEO "While no one enjoys thinking about their death, it's important to create an estate plan so that assets go to the people you want and your children are taken care of."

 For more advice you can trust from BBB on managing personal finances visit www.bbb.org